Anal Fistula Treatment in San Jose CA

 Often seen in individuals who have experienced an anal abscess or clogged anal gland, an anal fistula is a small tunnel that forms between the infected anal cavity and the skin surrounding the outer tissues of the anus.

 Colorectal Surgeon Aaron B. Parrish, MD is board-certified by the American Board of Colon and Rectal Surgery and the American Board of Surgery.
-He has extensive experience accurately diagnosing and effectively treating anal fistulas.
-If you’re experiencing symptoms of an anal fistula in the San Jose area, call Dr. Parrish today to schedule an appointment at our proctology clinic in Los Gatos at (408) 358-2868.
-Dr. Parrish sees patients in the San Jose communities of Los Gatos, Morgan Hill, Gilroy, Salinas, Hollister, and Monterey.
+Dr. Parrish and Dr. Asya Ofshteyn have extensive experience accurately diagnosing and effectively treating anal fistulas.
+If you’re experiencing symptoms of an anal fistula in the San Jose area, call San Jose Colorectal today to schedule an appointment at our proctology clinic in San Jose at (408) 478-6750.
+We see patients in the San Jose communities of Los Gatos, Morgan Hill, Gilroy, Salinas, Hollister, and Monterey.

 How an Anal Fistula Forms